dantiel/haskell-connect-four-discord-bot/README.md

 # Connect Four Discord Bot

-This is a Discord bot written in Haskell that runs in a Docker container on a free Heroku worker dyno and allows the users play an ASCII connect four game against a KI by using chat commands.
+This is a Discord bot written in Haskell that runs in a Docker container on a free Heroku worker dyno and allows the users to play an ASCII connect four game against a KI by using chat commands.

 ## Live Demo